New name.

 Cu Chaille: OC&M p63 meaning Wolf or Hound of the Woods.
 A rare early name.

 The device is also acceptable and seems clear.
-I am worried that it is a little thin line, but I will pass it on to those who know better.
+I am worried that it is a little thin line, but I will pass it

 Consulting Herald: Pedair na Cluen Bige